grzegorzmazur/yacas/docs/reference_manual/io.rst

    :param expr: an expression

-   {PrettyForm} renders an expression in a nicer way, using ascii art.
+   :func:`PrettyForm` renders an expression in a nicer way, using ascii art.
    This is generally useful when the result of a calculation is more complex than a simple number.

    :Example: